 HAF aims to address water access challenges for rural schools and communities throughout Morocco.

-• HAF utilizes a variety of drinking water systems to meet different communal needs.
-These include digging wells or installing gravity flow systems, which deliver safe drinking water directly from mountain springs, to reservoirs and then to homes.
-HAF explores a variety of drinking water systems to meet community needs, including building water towers and installing solar pumps to bring water from valleys to villages situated in mountainous areas.
+- HAF utilizes a variety of drinking water systems to meet different communal needs.
+These include digging wells as well as gravity flow systems, which deliver safe drinking water directly from mountain springs, reservoirs, and then to homes.
+HAF also builds water towers and installs solar pumps to bring water from valleys to villages situated in mountainous areas.

 HAF has built 19 clean drinking water systems with Morocco’s remote villages, benefiting approximately 4,000 people.
-HAF and partners have developed drinking water proposals with dozens of more rural communities in different parts of the country, and seek financial support.
+Through Sami’s Project, HAF built clean water systems for 12 schools